hpiwowar/citation11k/analysis/stats.md

 Our method of identifying which articles create gene expression microarray data made a nontrivial number of errors: about 10% of the articles it identified as creating gene expression microarray data do not in fact create gene expression datasets [cite].

-The papers that are erroniously included in our subset to not create gene expression data, so they certainly don''t have associated archived datasets: all  erroniously included papers were automatically classified in the "no archived data" group.
+The papers that are erroneously included in our subset to not create gene expression data, so they certainly don't have associated archived datasets: all  erroneously included papers were automatically classified in the "no archived data" group.

-If it were true that these erroniously-included articles recieved many more or many fewer citations than other articles in the group, their inclusion could influence the findings of this study.
+If it were true that these erroneously-included articles received many more or many fewer citations than other articles in the group, their inclusion could influence the findings of this study.
 To verify our assumption that the influence of these mistakenly-included articles is in fact small, we manually reviewed a random 226 of the 11k (get exact number) articles.
 Of these manually reviewed articles, 206 did indeed create gene expression microarray data, and 20 did not (but satisfied the boolean-search query for other reasons).

 <div class="chunk"><div class="rcode"><div class="source"><pre class="knitr R">206/226
 </pre></div><div class="output"><pre class="knitr R">[1] 0.9115